“What are the church’s standards regarding dating?”

 “While on a date, be courteous as you listen to others and express your own feelings.”
 (For the Strength of Youth, Dating)

 Dates are a fantastic time to develop important social skills like listening to others and finding good conversation topics.
 If a youth is able to go on a date where the plans all go wrong, but they are able to listen and talk to each other – it could be a great success!
 Likewise, if they come home feeling like there were too many awkward silent moments, they may hesitate to date again in the near future.
+Whatever may happen, it’s always good to ask yourself during the date, “what are the church’s standards regarding dating?”

 It wouldn’t be a bad idea for parents to sit down and brainstorm with their children things that they could talk about, as well as how to listen and engage the other person, right before the date.
 Your child may roll their eyes, but they will likely use a lot of what you talked about!